jsantelys/BookSite/README.md

 if you want to run it yourself you have to clone the repository and use: npm install           (To get all dependencies) npm start

+You would also need to set your own enviroment config variables that in this case are:

+DATABASE_URL